binary-com/deriv-api-docs/docs/intro.md

 ### Using our websocket server with just languages features

-If you want to use our websocket server api with a specific coding language, then have a look at the [Languages Section](category/languages) Section and continue your journey from there.
+If you want to use our websocket server api with a specific coding language, then have a look at the [Languages Section](category/languages) and continue your journey from there.

 :::caution
 We suggest using our [Client Libraries](category/client-libraries), since they give you better developer experience.